SciSpike/release-mgmt/readme.md

 $ docker run --rm -i -v "$PWD:/gitrepo" -e EMAIL=you@example.com scispike/release-xxx pre # or rc, minor, patch, ...
 ```
 Just replace `xxx` above with `image-codefresh`, `chart`, `nodejs`, `version`, or whatever else we support in the future.

+## For Developers of This Module
+* Tests are in `test/`
+  * Run `test/test-all.sh`
+* Copy & paste an existing `release-xxx`, `xxx.Dockerfile`, `VERSION-xxx`, & `test/xxx` from an existing release script to make a new one, then remember to
+  * update `test/test-all.sh` to add your new type to those tested
+  * go create a Docker Hub repo called `scispike/release-xxx` similar to an existing one
+* To release a particular type of release script:
+  * `./release xxx level` where `xxx` is your type (`nodejs`, `version`, ...) & `level` is the release level (`pre`, `rc`, ...)

+> NOTE: this is a monorepo, so tags & branches are prefixed with types in order to distinguish them from one another!
+The Docker Hub build settings for the various repositories leverage this to only publish what's necessary for that respective repository.